 You might be one of the lucky CFOs who is in a business that forecasts a high growth track over the next few years as the world emerges from the pandemic and thinks, “Do I really need to do this?”
 My answer would be “Why would you not?”.
 Even if higher than necessary supplier spend doesn’t inhibit your immediate growth, there will come a time that you’ll find that a lack of action inhibits your business and acts as a barrier to choices that would have otherwise been available.

-So whatever situation you find yourself – make it your priority as CFO to start delivering that 8% to 15% reduction in supplier spend.
+So whatever situation you find yourself – make it your priority as CFO to start delivering that 8% to 15% reduction in supplier spend by improving supplier management.

 If this resonates with you, then you should be comforted and compelled by the fact that many of your peers will have already started down this route, using procurement as a tool to pinpoint and unlock immediate value, and enable long term operational and financial health.